Excise duty is a charge imposed by the government on certain products sourced from overseas and some products produced within New Zealand.

 However, provision has been made for the refund of the Motor Vehicle Account Levy for exempted vehicles and for fuel used for commercial purposes.
 These refunds are automatically added onto the refund of fuel excise duty.

-Lodge your claim within three months of the close of a quarter (quarters close 31 March, 30 June, 30 September and 31 December).
+Lodge your application within three months of the close of a quarter (quarters close 31 March, 30 June, 30 September and 31 December).

-Attach copies of all purchase receipts to your claim.
+Attach copies of all purchase receipts to your application.
 The delivery or purchase date on the receipts must fall within the dates of the quarter you're claiming for.
 The MR70 form asks you to summarise all purchases and fuel used.
-Make sure you fill this in correctly.
+Please ensure that you fill this in correctly.

 You must declare and deduct any fuel that is used for non-eligible purposes, but which is included in your purchases.